Frequently Asked Questions

 All swimmers are encouraged to make use of the showers and changing facilities at the pool and have warm clothes to wear after their lesson.
 This will help prevent swimmers from getting sick, especially in the cooler months.

-Squad swimmers should bring a plastic drink bottle filled with water.
-It is good practice to ensure you consume enough fluids throughout the lesson.
+Squad swimmers are required to have their own training equipment (gear bag containing: kick board, pull buoy and fins).
+Donald Swimming strongly advises parents or guardians to label all equipment.
+Swimmers should bring a plastic drink bottle filled with water.
+It is good practice to ensure you consume enough fluids throughout the session.

 What if my child doesn’t want to swim?